antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 At first, it seems much more logical to go with option (1).
 Unfortunately, updating existing platforms means shipping a new version of that platform.
-This doesn't help our adoption problem as those new platforms aren't necessarily available to target in all circumstances.
-This is particularly true for .NET
+This doesn't help our adoption problem as those new platforms aren't necessarily available to target in all circumstances, which is particularly true for .NET Framework.
+Thus, we're going with option (1) where we can and fall back to option (2) where we cannot:
-Framework:

 * **.NET Framework**.
 At the time we ship .NET Standard 2.0 we expect .NET Framework 4.6.1 to have enough adoption to make this a viable prerequisite for